tpbilton/GUSMap/benchmarks/smaller_rfEst/README.md

 Note, without the `reduction` clause, multiple threads could write to `my_sum` at the same time and cause the result to be wrong.

+Also note, that parallel reductions can break bit compatibility of results, as the order in which local copies of `my_sum` are added up can different each time the program is run, leading to different results due to roundoff errors.

 ### Atomic operations